ICP 1151 – Curriculum Development

 4. Explain how quality assurance impacts the individual instructor and the individual instructor’s role in quality assurance.

-5. Integrate Core Competencies into course and program curriculum.
+5. Integrate Student Core Competencies into course and program curriculum.

 6. Incorporate adult learning principles into teaching and learning strategies.

-7. Design strategic and learner centered instructional strategies that incorporate purposeful flexibility and support key concepts and skills necessary for learners to meet an intended learning outcome.
+7. Design learner centered instructional strategies that incorporate purposeful flexibility and align to intended learning outcome.

 ICP 1151 PLAR